What is Forging, its Applications, Types, and How it Works?

 3. Very high man and materials safety procedures need to be followed.

-As mentioned earlier, the forging process gives quality products but there are still some defects that may occur, it includes, unfilled sections, cold shut, scale pitta, die shift, flakes, and improper grain flow.
+As mentioned earlier, the forging process gives quality products, but there are still some defects that may occur; they include unfilled sections, cold shut, scale pitta, die shift, flakes, and improper grain flow.
 Learn about forging defects here!

 Share with others!